chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

  - [Conclusion](#conclusion)
  - [Extra](#extra)

-Doombox is a music player designed and built to support a large, personal music library.
+Doombox is a music player designed and built to support a large, personal music collection.
 It's free, [open source](https://github.com/chronoDave/Doombox) and high customizable.
 It's built with [Electron](https://www.electronjs.org/) and [React](https://reactjs.org/) and supports both Windows and Mac computers.

 You can download it for free on [GitHub](https://github.com/chronoDave/Doombox/releases).